Standards

 7.6 Seeks support and expertise of others to improve professional practice.

-7.7 Acquires and integrates information from a variety of resources to expand personal knowledge of child development, interdisciplinary practices, diversity, and family-centered services.
+7.7 Acquires and integrates information from a variety of resources to expand personal knowledge of child development, interdisciplinary practices, diversity, and family-centered services. - Standard 8.
+Supports Families.
+The IECE educator supports families through family-centered services that promote independence and self-determination.

 Performance Criteria: The extent to which the IECE educator: